tota-dart/tota-website/pages/docs/deployment/netlify.md

 TOTA_NETLIFY_SITE="tota"
 ```

-On deploy, Tota will automatically create a site for you, if it doesn't already exist under your account.
+On deploy, Tota will automatically create the site for you, if it doesn't already exist under your account.

 <br>